btc100k/shamir_seed_qr_codes/README.md

 # Shamir Secret Sharing for your Seed Words

 This app encodes and decodes your seed words into a set of QR codes.
-You specify how many pieces you want to split it into, and how many are the minimum needed to recover your words.
+You specify how many shares you want to split it into, and how many are needed to recover your words.

 You can then print or upload the QR codes to save in different places.